Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 thoracic nerves, and the small branch from the first thoracic, are confined to

 the walls of the thorax and are named thoracic intercostal nerves.
-Near the

 sternum, they cross in front of the internal mammary artery and transversus thoracis muscle, pierce the intercostales interni, the anterior